 - Artificial Insemination.
 For some women, if there is not a large number of follicles on the ovaries, (only one or two follicles), they may elect to transfer their cycle from an IVF cycle into an artificial insemination cycle.
 So at least they have an opportunity for pregnancy that month.
 (Of course, there has to be pipe tubes or the tubes have to be open, and the sperm has to be of a certain quality to be suitable for using artificial insemination cycles.)

 - Continue this IVF Cycle.
 The other option is where the patient decides to still go ahead with the egg collection procedure even knowing they have only got perhaps one or two follicles.

-This is where we see women developing a fairly serious condition called ovarian hyperstimulation syndrome or OHSS.
+Over Response: This is where we see women developing a fairly serious condition called ovarian hyperstimulation syndrome or OHSS.
 And in this situation, it can be life threatening.
 Women have died throughout the world because of this particular condition.

 But it’s important to say that it’s something that can be monitored very closely, and actually if it’s acted upon very quickly, it shouldn’t result in any form of a life threatening situation.
 What happens is the ovaries become over-responsive to the medication, and if you can visualize like a “bunch of grapes,” that’s what the ovaries look like, and each one of those little grapes is actually a potential egg.

 If a woman ovulated those eggs or the eggs are collected through the egg collection procedure, then she does have a very real risk of developing this ovarian hyperstimulation.
 If OHSS is found to be present on the ovaries, the woman goes on medications to stop them from ovulating.
 They discontinue the follicle stimulating injections they have been taking, and the ovaries will naturally settle down and become normal over a period of perhaps four to six weeks.
 If they don’t ovulate or the eggs aren’t collected, then they are not at risk for the ovarian hyperstimulation syndrome.